-Wyoming, as with every other state in the nation, has measures in place to monitor and oversee the removal of asbestos.
+Wyoming, as with every other state in the nation, has measures in place to monitor and oversee asbestos removal.
 These measures are put into place by the Wyoming Department of Environmental Quality to ensure that working around asbestos and handling asbestos is done as safely as possible:

-The state of Wyoming requires that personnel used to handle and also remove asbestos from any location has to trained properly and must contact the state environmental coordinators before qualifications are met.
+The state of Wyoming requires that personnel that handled and remove asbestos from any location must be trained properly.
+They also must contact the state environmental coordinators before qualifications are met.

 Wyoming Solid Waste Guideline #5 is the main reference in the identification and proper removal of asbestos.
 In this case, it also advised to contact a state environmental coordinator for additional clarification prior to removal.